leshy/nodejs-subscriptionman2/README.md

 backbone mixin for advanced event subscriptions
 ===============================================

+collection of mixins to mix a subscription mixin you'd like.

+look at tests.coffee for API documentation

-collection of mixins to mix a subscription mixin you'd like the idea is to specialize your subscription system in order to cut down on the execution of unnessesary code while still having great flexibility and fancy matching where you need it
+the idea is to specialize your subscription system in order to cut down on the execution of unnessesary code while still having great flexibility and fancy matching where you need it

 ### pluggable event matching systems (events can be strings, objects, or anything else)